For those of you still using Lynx, the shirt reads, “Hi, I make macintosh software.”

 This is you.
 Mr. Insane Engineering Manager.
 It’s two weeks until your product ships and you are sure there is no way you’re going to make it.
 Your claim is, “The product is crap”

 Now, there are two possibilities both of which are equally possible.
-First, you might be too close to the product to make a quality judgement.
-Your initimacy with your product has clouded your judgement and what you’d consider ready for prime time has nothing to do with what a customer would be happy with it.
-If, in a moment of lucidity, you realize that this the situation you’re in, it’s best to find a person/party who’s judgement you trust and get a sanity check.
-You’re instinct will be to go to your QA organization, but they’re likely equally in love with the product and probably more wacked about quality than you.
+First, you might be too close to the product to make a quality judgment.
+Your intimacy with your product has clouded your judgment and what you’d consider ready for prime time has nothing to do with what a customer would be happy with it.
+If, in a moment of lucidity, you realize that this the situation you’re in, it’s best to find a person/party who’s judgment you trust and get a sanity check.
+Your instinct will be to go to your QA organization, but they’re likely equally in love with the product and probably more wacked about quality than you.

 Maybe your boss?
 Maybe another engineering manager?
 I don’t know who, but it’s got to be someone who has not spent the last three months living and breathing this product that’s NEVER GOING TO SHIP.
 When you do find a designated sane person, they should ask questions like this: